iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week5.rst

 combinations of pixel values appear in a specified relationship in the image.
 We can use this, and the statistical metrics that we can extract from the GLCM, to analyze the texture of the image.

-Here, we'll look at three examples: the Angular Second Moment (ASM), the local contrast, and the entropy.
-The ASM measures how many repeated pairs of values we see within each small window.
-The local contrast tells us how much variation we see in the small area, and the entropy measures the randomness of the values in each small window.
+Here, we'll look at three examples in more detail:

+- the **Angular Second Momment** (ASM), which measures how many repeated pairs of values we see within each small window;
+- the **local contrast**, which tells us how much variation we see in each small window;
+- and the **entropy**, which measures the randomness of the values in each small window.

 Before we compute the GLCM, we make a grayscale image from the NIR, Red, and Green bands, following Tassi and Vizzari (2020)\ [#gray]_: